 - Reduced substance abuse

-- Improved mental illness symptoms
+- Improved mental health disorder symptoms

 - Increased stability at home